 where n is the total number of gases in the mixture.
 Each gas in a mixture creates a pressure against the container walls called a partial pressure.
 This pressure would be the same whether there were other gases present or not.
 That's why we can get the total pressure by summing all of the partial pressures.

 That Graham guy sure was perceptive.
 He discovered that the denser a gas is, the more slowly it effuses.
 Effusion is the process in which individual molecules flow through a hole without colliding with another molecule.
-More specifically, Graham said that the rate of effusion of a gas is inversely proportional to the square root of the total mass of the gas molecules.6
+More specifically, Graham said that the rate of effusion of a gas is inversely proportional to the square root of the molecular mass of the gas molecules.6

 Upon comparing the rates of effusion of two gases, Graham also said that the inverse ratio of the square roots of the masses of the two gases' molecules equals their relative rate of effusion.
 Say what?
 It makes more sense if you see the equation.
 Here it is:

 where M1 and M2 are the molecular masses of the gas particles.
 The molecular mass of H2 for example is 2, while the molecular mass of O2 is 32.
 Still confused?
 It will all make sense once we do a few exercises.